 It’s important to note that everyone has their own pace of learning.
 By allowing fluidity into the schedule and giving educators the tools they need to manage it, we can honor the diversity of learning styles.
 The creation and curation of a well designed digital classroom with engaging content, intuitive tools, and educators who have been trained on techniques that appeal to students in remote settings will enable schools and institutions of Higher Education to adapt to any unanticipated events, come what may.

 Connection also plays a part in the way we interact with technology.
 Both parents and educators have a role in making sure students feel comfortable with the new education tools and platforms.
 Get involved and become acquainted with the systems.
 There will be many questions during the transition to hybrid and remote learning.
-As we prepare for this Autumn semester, it’s important to remember that online learning won’t be perfect – for districts, schools, administrators, teachers, and students.
-While it may be a difficult transition for those who are more used to in-person instruction, but there are several things you can do to prepare anyway.
+As we begin class this Autumn semester, it’s important to remember that online learning may not be the venue of choice – for districts, schools, administrators, teachers, and students.
+For those who are more accustomed to in-person instruction, the transition may require some effort initially, but there are several things that can be done to make online learning beneficial for everyone involved.

 What should school administrators keep in mind for the fall?